Here in Northeast Florida, our water supply comes from the Floridan aquifer, which is a finite resource.

 3

-Being shallow, these areas are susceptible to contamination by fuel spills, industrial discharge, landfills, and saltwater.
+Being shallow, these areas can be susceptible to contamination from sources such as spills, discharge, and salt water.

 1